Amazon opening facility in Daleville

 “This network is powered by hundreds of small businesses and tens of thousands of drivers that leverage Amazon technology to deliver millions of smiles to customers each day.”

 Last Mile facilities typically are the smallest of Amazon’s distribution network.
 Customer orders are prepared for delivery.
-Amazon’s web site said it has more than 250,000 making $15 an our or more with full health benefits, generous parental leave, career training and retirement savings opportunities.
+Amazon’s web site said it has more than 250,000 people making $15 an hour or more with full health benefits, generous parental leave, career training, and retirement savings opportunities.

 Be the first to know